I've always been fascinated by the wonders of the universe.

 but my personal choice of the most awesome is the one to the left: the Hubble Ultra Deep Field (HUDF).

-This is a low resolution version (to reduce download time).
+The picture to the left is a low resolution version (to reduce download time).
 Nevertheless, what it shows is barely believable.

 I do not choose it because of its inherent beauty but because of its profound significance and